Informfully/Experiments/experiments/recsys_2025/README.md

 * Step 1-2: In this tutorial, we use the EB-NeRD dataset, but you can use any other dataset of the same format.*
 Download the EB-NeRD dataset from the [official website](https://recsys.eb.dk/index.html).
 You need the following files: **ebnerd_small** (iter-item interactions) and **ebnerd_roberta_base** (article embeddings).
-Due to legal reasons, we cannot share the dataset as part of our codebase.
+For legal reasons, we cannot include the dataset in our codebase.

 (*) Datasets of the same format for which we provide additional examples are [MIND](https://msnews.github.io) and [NeMig](https://github.com/andreeaiana/nemig).